47 publications that are related to Earnings and working hours , sorted by release date

 Keywords: ASHE, region, age, sex, wages, pay

-The distribution of earnings of high- and low-paid jobs and jobs paid below the National Minimum Wage.
+The distribution of hourly earnings of high-paid and low-paid jobs and jobs paid below the National Minimum Wage.

-Keywords: ASHE, low pay, distribution, minimum wage, income inequalities
+Keywords: ASHE, low pay, distribution, income inequalities, furlough

 Earnings and employment statistics for different ethnic groups in Great Britain, using regression analysis to provide more insight into factors that affect pay.